pattern

 the state of being completely forgotten or overlooked

-Ex: The actor , once a household name , gradually descended oblivion after his prime years in the industry .
+Ex: The actor , once a household name , gradually descended into oblivion after his prime years in the industry .

 daily words